arma-events/docs/src/en/communities.md

 ### Description

 The community description is a 280 characters long text field.
-Use it to describe your community to non-members who visit your community page on **arma.events**.
+Use it to introduce your community to non-members who visit your community page on **arma.events**.

 ### Logo

 Various image file formats are supported.
 You can zoom into your image with the **scroll wheel** of your mouse and move the image while holding the **left mouse button**.
-The logo is always displayed in a circle.
+The logo is mostly displayed in a circle but on your community profile page it's a square.
 We store your image with a resolution of 256x256 pixels.
 Using a very low-res image or zooming in can lead to a blurry image.

 ![Community Logo](../images/communities/community-logo.png "Community Logo")

 ### Color

 You can define a base color for your community.
 It is used in various cases as a background color like for events without that have no main image or on the community profile page.
-A modified version of your background color with a higher text contrast is created as a background for the community tag.
+A modified version of your background color with a higher text contrast is used as a background for the community tag.
 Light colors will get lighter and dark colors will get darker.
 Keep that in mind and choose a background color that fits best your needs.

 ![Community Colors](../images/communities/community-colors.png "Community Colors")